About Acceleration

 “Accelerated placement” is the placement of a student at the instructional level that best matches that student’s needs by allowing access to a curriculum that is usually reserved for children who are older or in higher grades than the student.
 Accelerated placement options must include, but need not be limited to, early entrance to kindergarten and first grade, individual subject acceleration, and whole grade acceleration.
 Accelerated placement is not limited to those students who have been identified as gifted and talented, but rather is open to all students who demonstrate high ability and who may benefit from accelerated placement.
 Eligibility for accelerated placement shall also be open to all students regardless of race, ethnicity, gender, religion, sexual orientation, disability, English language proficiency, or socioeconomic status.

 “Individual subject acceleration” is the practice of assigning a student to specific content at a higher instructional level than is typical, given the student’s grade, for the purpose of providing access to appropriately challenging learning opportunities in one or more subject areas.
 Teacher interviews, student interviews, parent interviews, and end of grade level exams are utilized to determine a child's candidacy for subject-acceleration.
 Speaking with a child's teachers first before exploring this option is encouraged.
 In grades 4-8, students must be enrolled in the talented and gifted (TAG) class for the requested accelerated subject area.
-Subject-acceleration requests can be reqested using the Parent Feedback Form (below).
-Requests may only be filed during the spring or summer in order to make the transition before the next school year.
+Subject-acceleration requests can be initiated by contacting Alexa Dunn, Director of Teaching & Learning.
+It is preferable that requests be filed during the spring or summer in order to make the transition before the next school year.

 This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.